vincentmathis/osu-beatmap-downloader/README.md

 # Osu!
 Beatmapset Downloader

-Downloads given number of beatmapsets with the most favorites from [osu.ppy.sh](https://osu.ppy.sh/beatmapsets) into the default osu! directory.
+Downloads given number of beatmapsets with the most favorites from [osu.ppy.sh](https://osu.ppy.sh/beatmapsets) into the current working directory.

 ## Installation